-In writing and revising your essay you may wish consult the History
+In writing and revising your essay you should consult the History

 Department Writing Guidelines and Grading Standards.
 Additionally, you might find a visit to the Lewis & Clark Writing Center and the following two

 Finally, be sure to edit and proofread your essay thoroughly before